jiwooproity/jiwooproity/README.md

 ### ― See you again 🙌

-If you want learning English together, come to my [Duolingo](https://www.duolingo.com/u/1516435107) for add friend!!
+If you want to learning English together, come to my [Duolingo](https://www.duolingo.com/u/1516435107) for add friend!!